lighthall-lab/lab-manual/policies.md

 ## Data sharing
 Not only is data-sharing the right thing to do, we are actually required to do so for any dataset that was funded by the NIH.
 We will make these datasets publicly available within a year of publishing the first paper from the dataset.
 You should also be prepared to share any scripts that you used in your published processing & analysis pipeline.
 Currently, the best option for sharing smaller datasets seems to be the [Open Science Framework](https://osf.io/), the best option for sharing MRI datasets is [OpenFMRI](https://openfmri.org/), and I don't yet know what is the best option for sharing EEG datasets.

+## Money management
+For some of our studies we will pay our subjects for their participation, and we must always maintain good records of the inflow and outflow of that money.
+Cash should be stored for each study separately, securely in locked boxes or cabinets, with a well-maintained log of the subjects who were paid, when, and how much.
+We should never mix the cash for any two studies and the logs must always be considered isolated "accounts".

+If you are leading a study for which you are paying participants, you are primarily responsible for this record-keeping.
+Keep an eye on the amount of cash your study has on hand, with respect to the number of participants you have upcoming.
+Make sure you do not get into a situation where you are out of money and will not have enough to pay an upcoming participant, or worse yet, a participant who is participating *today*.

+Assure that when the participants finish their sessions, they sign a receipt provided by Prapti *for that study* to confirm the amount, and that the time, date, amount, etc., is logged on your petty cash record.
+Make copies (preferably digital) of each receipt in case anything happens to the original.
+When your study needs more cash, make sure you have all of these logs together with your original copies of the participant receipts **before** you contact Prapti.
+Set up an appointment time with her *and keep it*, bringing all of these documents so she can square up her records with ours.

 [Return to Table of Contents](readme.md#table-of-contents)